Docs/Bayesian Toolkit

 5. Regulatory Alignment

-All five calculators are designed to satisfy FDA January 2026 guidance requirements:
+All six calculators are designed to satisfy FDA January 2026 guidance requirements:

 RequirementHow the Toolkit Addresses It